Potty and toilet training

 Your child will be delighted when they succeed.
 Use lots of praise and a reward such as a sticker.

-When your child is doing approximately 50% of their wees and poos on the potty/toilet stop using nappies during the day and use cotton pants.
+When your child is doing approximately 50% of their wees and poos on the potty or toilet stop using nappies during the day and use cotton pants.

 Take your potty out with you, putting a nappy or pull up on your child, even for a short time will confuse your child, this will lead to less success.